Southsea Sub-Aqua Club

 How To Join

-Visit the club on a Monday or Thursday evening, complete some paperwork and pay the appropriate fee(s).
+We are located within Tudor Sailing Club's premises just off Portsmouth's Eastern Road.
+Visit the club on a Thursday evening from 2030 onwards (note:1930-2030 is set aside for training), complete some paperwork and pay the appropriate fee(s).
 We even have easy payment terms.
 If you’re already a qualified diver, remember to bring your qualification details and log book.

 More